JesseSebastianGG/Behavioural_Cloning/Writeup.md

 Initially my changes resulted in worse performance.
 As I added data, I expected limiting accuracy to improve - and it did.
 As I added more subtle data - the recovery behaviour - the accuracy dropped, which was expected.
 This represented a decrease in the proportion of images that were straight driving, not a worseneing of the model; in fact as it adapted to a more varied data set it did become a better driver despite a falling accuracy rate.

-Some of the later changes to the model included transforming input images to YUV scale - I think this saved the network the task of finding one linear feature of the RGB images.
-It all helps!
+Some of the later changes to the model included transforming input images to YUV scale - this saved the network the task of finding one linear feature of the RGB images.

+![alt text][image3]

 Finally, using the near-straight dropping made the models work.